Texts, articles and reviews with label: 'reason'.

 The Presuppositions and Implications of Science as a Bridge between Science and Religion

 summaryThe impact of secular humanism on our understanding of human affairs, and the desacralization of contemporary culture can be considered as two sides of the same coin.
 Apparently they are closely related to the progress of empirical science.
 I am going to consider these topics under the perspective of the impact of scientific progress on them.
 In its beginnings, the new science was seen as a road from nature to its Maker, promoting natural theology.
-Later on, however, it was interpreted as favouring a "disenchantment" of the world.
+Later on, however, it was interpreted as favoring a "disenchantment" of the world.
 I will comment on some proposals of "reenchanting" the world, and will refer to my own proposal, which has recently been published in my last book, The Mind of the Universe, published last April 2000 by the Templeton Foundation Press.

 Author: Mariano Artigas